faraz9993/All_EIC_DevOps_Training/Day_1_Task.md

 ![alt text](/images/image-2.png)

-We have to press escape key then write wq! whre w is for save q is for quit and ! is for forceful execution.
+We have to press escape key then write wq! where w is for save q is for quit and ! is for forceful execution.

 ```
 wq!
 ```
 -----
-- Next, I have used to the cat command to see the context within the server_config.txt file I created using nano command.
+- Next, I have used to the cat command to see the context inside the server_config.txt file which I created using nano and vim command.

 ```
 cat server_config.txt